cfe316/cfe316.github.io/_posts/2021-02-16-offset-ellipse-polar-form.md

 ### Limitations

-This equation only works where the origin is inside the ellipse: otherwise there are some angles for which there is no radius to the ellipse, and two solutions for the radius elsewhere.
+This equation only works for all $\theta$ where the origin is inside the ellipse: otherwise there are some angles for which there is no radius to the ellipse, and two solutions for the radius elsewhere.

 ## Hints for the derivation